SamuelTrahanNOAA/ufs-gource/README.md

 ### Requirements

 Most laptops are not suitable to run this.
 You need a workstation or server.
+A full node on a cloud provider or supercomputer should be sufficient.

 - 32 GB of RAM
 - 1 GB of disk
 - a ton of CPU
+- ideally, a high-end GPU (or several tons of CPU)

+The development machine had 96 GB of RAM, 16 Intel Skylake physical cores (32 logical), one NVIDIA 2080 GPU with 8GB of video RAM, and an NVMe drive.

 Software requirements: